Generate a Model

 [{"class":"rule", "id":"1", "type":"security", "name":"All necessary software updates are executed", "rule-event":"onclick", "rule-condition":" application.softwareupdateversion = softwareupdate.version and application.id = softwareupdate.applicationid","action":"IF match shape.fill = 'green' ELSE shape.fill = 'red '" }]

-These .dragon1 File rules enable you to create a list that can check the quality of your processes and applications and the quality of the data you are using the generate and visualize the model.
+These .dragon1 File rules enable you to create a list that can check the quality of your processes and applications and the quality of the data you are using to generate and visualize the model.

 Viewer API for Viewing Models

-You can use the Viewer in any browser to generate and analyze a model that you stored on any web server.
+You can use the Viewer in any browser to generate and analyze a model you stored on any web server.
 By entering:

 https://www.dragon1.com/viewer?f= and then the Url of the specific model, the model is loaded directly.